 About

-Active field research, creative collaboration and exploration of archival materials create dialogues and presentations in art practice to stimulate new ways of examining and understanding the landscape around us.
+• They employ active field research through observing and recording along with creative collaboration and exploration of archival materials to create dialogues, exhibitions and presentations in art practice to stimulate new ways of examining and understanding the landscape around us.

 Find out more about the Internationally important coastal nature reserve owned by the National Trust